Plandroid Help Documentation

 A custom (compass) image

-You can also directly set the physical size of an image (that is, the size it will appear on the plan) with the context menu item Set Image Size.
+You can directly set the physical size of an image (that is, the size it will appear on the plan) with the context menu item Set Image Size.
+Another context menu item, Convert to Plan Image, allows you to convert the selected image to a floor plan image.

 Snap-To For Tools

 Tools have snap-to behaviour - that is, they will automatically connect with (snap-to) each other when you draw them, and walls will snap-to 90o angles, making drawing easier.
-To draw without snap-to, hold down the Control key (Ctrl).
+To draw without snap-to, hold down the Control key [Ctrl].
 To draw a wall at exactly 45o, or to draw a square room or load zone, for example, hold down the Shift key while you are drawing.
+If you want to turn off snap-to for an extended period, you can use the user-defined snap-to disable key (by default this is [Caps Lock]).

 The first tool in any toolbox is the Select tool, which is used to select objects in the canvas.
 You can also get the Select tool by cancelling any other tool with the Escape (Esc) key, or by selecting (left-clicking) the background in the toolbox.
 To select more than one object at a time in the canvas, hold down the Control (Ctrl) key while making your selection.
 Clicking and dragging the Select tool on the canvas background will draw a selection box, and will select everything inside that box.
 To delete objects, simply select them and press the Delete key.